 To anyone who set foot in the first Craftsman Collision location in 1977, it was obvious from the friendly smiles and crisp uniforms that it wasn’t just about cars we were repairing.
 Our goal was nothing less than to rebuild the image of a badly tarnished industry.

-Today that first shop on the corner of 6th and Yukon in Vancouver is joined by 32 others in B.C. and Alberta – more than any other independently owned collision repair in Canada.
+Today that first shop on the corner of 6th and Yukon in Vancouver is joined by 35 others in B.C., Alberta and China – more than any other independently owned collision repair in Canada.
 And all of our 400 plus employees are still as committed to leadership in quality and professionalism.

 Not only do we care about providing excellent customer service and quality repairs to our clients, we also care greatly about the communities in which we do business.
 The company has donated a quarter of a million dollars to North Vancouver’s Lions Gate Hospital to help upgrade emergency room equipment and continually supports many other charities such as the Heart and Stroke Foundation, Salvation Army and Juvenile Diabetes Research Foundation.